MarceloFRSilva/MarceloFRSilva.github.io/pages/resume.md

 {:toc}

 # Brief introduction
-My name is Marcelo Silva I am currently finishing my Master's degree at Instituto Superior Técnico on University of Lisboa.
+My name is Marcelo Silva I am currently finishing my Master's degree at Instituto Superior Técnico, University of Lisboa.
 Prior to studying on my Masters, I did my Bachelor's Degree at the same institution.
 I am currently working on Master Thesis on Blockchain and Security.

 Apart from work, I enjoy sports, reading, whatch series, and code.